-So I definitely had to regain confidence in myself as my husband’s sexual partner.
-That’s a challenge and I’ll say that’s something I’m definitely still working on, which is okay.
+I definitely had to regain confidence in myself as my husband’s sexual partner.
+That’s a challenge, and I’ll say that’s something I’m definitely still working on, which is okay.

 Just conversations that we’ve been forced to have or just seeing him rise to the occasion every time.
-I really makes you grateful for someone.
-And same with my friends and family but my husband definitely the number one caregiver for me, so he deserves all of the credit.
+It really makes you grateful for someone.
+Same with my friends and family, but my husband definitely the number-one caregiver for me, so he deserves all of the credit.

 What’s your message to those dealing with the same or any cancer diagnosis?